Stone Garrett Preview, Player Props: Nationals vs. Red Sox

-Stone Garrett and his .452 on-base percentage over his past 10 games (103 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Boston Red Sox and Nick Pivetta on August 15 at 7:05 PM ET.
+On Wednesday, Stone Garrett (.424 on-base percentage in past 10 games, 77 points above season-long percentage) and the Washington Nationals play the Boston Red Sox, whose starting pitcher will be James Paxton.
+First pitch is at 7:05 PM ET.

-He collected three RBI (going 2-for-4 with a double) in his last game against the Athletics.
+He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Stone Garrett Game Info & Props vs. the Red Sox